-The year 2015 just flew by, didn’t it?
+Smarty ears review of the year 2015 just flew by, didn’t it?
 It is at times hard for us to believe all that we accomplished this year.
 As early as the 8th day of the year, Smarty Ears was pleased to announce the release of our first app of the year: Yes/No Barn.
 Designed and authored by Barbara Fernandes, Smarty Ears founder and CEO.
-This app was a result of the increased number of requests in 2014 by our customers to start creating apps for the younger children.
+This app was a result of the increased number of requests in 2014 by our customers to start creating apps like verb quest for the younger children.

 In February we took a chance creating an app that stretches us a bit further than we are used to with speech and language apps by creating Smarty Spell.
 Smarty Spell allows children to practice spelling over 300 words organized into word lists from Kindergarten to 6th grade.

 In the Spring we released two great apps: Auditory Memory Club and PrepPositions.
 Auditory Memory Club was one of our favorite apps to develop from start to finish.
 Authored by Barbara Fernandes, this app includes four activities and features graphics that are very both attractive and fairly distraction free.

 PrepPositions, authored by Rosie Sims was released late in March and it was one of our first attempts into gaming as a reward for each activity.

 In the spring was also when we attended two state conferences: The Texas Speech and Hearing Convention and the California State Convention.
 We also worked very hard to update our website and include as much information as possible about all our apps.
 This is still an ongoing process though. 😉

 In the Summer, Barbara got inspired by her toddler and released Smarty Ears, GoWords, which was designed to help improve vocabulary in very young learner.
 Go Words is available in English and Portuguese.